Avril112113/SelenScript/readme.md

 g: array[string]
 ```

-`continue` works like any other language (luaJIT/lua5.2+, may add support for earlier versions later)
+`continue` works like any other language
+NOTE: versions prior to (LuaJIT/Lua5.2+) may not support this as it use's goto
 ```Lua
 for i, v in pairs(t) do
 	if type(v) ~= "string" then